polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/add-existing-pallets.md

     }
     ```

-    Ensure to substitute `INSERT_PALLET_RELATIVE_PATH` with the appropriate local path to the pallet.
+    Ensure that you substitute `INSERT_PALLET_RELATIVE_PATH` with the appropriate local path to the pallet.

 Next, add this dependency to the `[dependencies]` section of the `runtime/Cargo.toml` file, so it inherits from the main `Cargo.toml` file: